EttusResearch/uhd/host/docs/dboards.rst

 * **Frontend 0:** Complex baseband signal for selected antenna

-The user may set the receive antenna to be TX/RX or RX2.
+* **Note:** The user may set the receive antenna to be TX/RX or RX2.
 However, when using an SBX board in full-duplex mode, the receive antenna will always be set to RX2, regardless of the settings.

 Transmit Gains: **PGA0**, Range: 0-31.5dB

 Receive Gains: **PGA0**, Range: 0-31.5dB

-Bandwidths (Hz):

-* **RX**: 40M
-* **TX**: 40M
+Bandwidths:

+* **SBX**: 40 MHz, RX & TX
+* **SBX-120**: 120 MHz, RX & TX

 Sensors: